 - Touring - Offered from June to September only, Touring Class offers premier seating in the Panorama Dome Car.
 The spacious seats in this car provide a great deal of leg room when upright and recline if you want to snooze for a bit.
 All meals are served at your seat and are included in the price of your ticket.
 For a change of scenery, passengers of this class also enjoy unlimited access to the domed Parc Car.

-VIA Rail’s Jasper-Prince Rupert Train is a daylight-only train, which maximizes your sightseeing opportunities and ensures a restful, motionless sleep overnight.
-Almost halfway through this long-distance train route, the train stops in Prince George, the largest city in Northern British Columbia.
+VIA Rail's Jasper-Prince Rupert Train is a daylight-only train, which maximizes your sightseeing opportunities and ensures a restful, motionless sleep overnight.
+Almost halfway through this long-distance rail route, the train stops in Prince George, the largest city in Northern British Columbia.
 Here, you will disembark the train and transfer on your own to the hotel of your choice for the evening.
 You can use any remaining daylight hours to explore the culture of the city before turning in for the night.
-The next day, you will again transfer to the train station to reboard the train, this time bound for Prince Rupert.
+The next day, re-board the train for the journey to Prince Rupert.